BennyboyH/MVG-ePaper-display/README.md

 ![Wiring](doc/mvg.png)

-IMPORTANT NOTE: This picture shows the wiring made by the original repository.
-Connect the Display's D/C with any other pin than D0, for example D6.
+IMPORTANT NOTE: This wiring is a little bit different to the original repository.
+The Display's D/C is connected with D6 instead of D0, but you could use any other free GPIO pin.
 Then connect a wire (or better, a resistor somewhere in the kΩ range) to D0 and RST of the ESP.
 D0 is used to wake up the ESP after a set amount of time.
 This way, it will refresh automatically.
 If you choose not to connect D0 with RST, you'll need to push the Reset Button to update the display manually.
 Tip: Bridge those pins only when you're done flashing the ESP8266.
 Bridging them will make the repeated flashing process more complex, as you will need to press the Reset Button before uploading the file or even unplug and replug the ESP each time you want to flash it.

 > Since the epaper display keeps the data even if not powered at all the ESP8266 simply boots up, connects to the (hardcoded) WiFi network, downloads the live data, updates the display and then powers down/goes into deep sleep.
 The whole setup can thus be run from a battery with the reset button exposed so it can be pushed to boot the ESP8266 and to update the display.